(Reporting and Investigating Allegations of Suspected Improper Conduct)

 - The term “Chief Compliance Officer” refers to a College official appointed by the Chancellor to be responsible for the administration of this policy and its associated rules and processes.

-- The term “College” refers to the entire unit of Palmer College of Chiropractic, including operations on the main campus in Davenport, Iowa; the West campus in San Jose, California; and the Florida campus in Port Orange, Florida.
+- The term “College” refers to the entire unit of Palmer College of Chiropractic, including operations on the Davenport, Iowa, Campus; the San Jose, Calif., Campus; and the Port Orange, Fla, Campus.

 - The term “College official” includes any person employed by the College performing assigned administrative or professional responsibilities.